- Reference Number: HEY870/2024

 Studies have shown that patients having a good dialysis do much better in the long term and usually live longer than those having inadequate dialysis.

-What happens if I decide not to attend or shorten one of my prescribed haemodialysis sessions?
+What will happen if I decide not to attend or shorten one of my prescribed haemodialysis sessions?

-If you do not attend all of your full dialysis session you will be risking your health.
+If you do not attend all your full dialysis sessions you will be risking your health.
 You may encounter the following problems:

-- High potassium levels which can affect your heart rhythm and can be deadly
+- High potassium levels which can affect your heart rhythm and can be life threatening.

 - Too much fluid in the body leading to fluid in your lungs, breathlessness, swollen ankles, raised blood pressure and heart failure.